Minimax Condorcet method: Variants of the pairwise score

 When one of the first two variants is used, the method can be restated as: "Disregard the weakest pairwise defeat until one candidate is unbeaten."
 An "unbeaten" candidate possesses a maximum score against him which is zero or negative.

 Satisfied and failed criteria

 Minimax using winning votes or margins satisfies the Condorcet and the majority criterion, but not the Smith criterion, mutual majority criterion, or Condorcet loser criterion.
-When winning votes is used, minimax also satisfies the Plurality criterion.
-Minimax cannot satisfy the independence of clones criterion because clones will have narrow win margins between them; this implies Minimax cannot satisfy local independence of irrelevant alternatives because three clones may form a cycle of narrow defeats as the first-, second-, and third-place winners, and removing the second-place winner may cause the third-place winner to be elected.
+When winning votes is used, minimax also satisfies the plurality criterion.

-When the pairwise opposition variant is used, minimax also does not satisfy the Condorcet criterion.
-However, when equal-ranking is permitted, there is never an incentive to put one's first-choice candidate below another one on one's ranking.
-It also satisfies the later-no-harm criterion, which means that by listing additional, lower preferences in one's ranking, one cannot cause a preferred candidate to lose.
+Minimax fails independence of irrelevant alternatives, independence of clones, local independence of irrelevant alternatives, and independence of Smith-dominated alternatives.

-When constrained to the Smith set, as Smith/Minimax, minimax satisfies the Smith criterion and, by implication, the mutual majority, independence of Smith-dominated alternatives, and Condorcet loser criterion.
+With the pairwise opposition variant (sometimes called MMPO), minimax only satisfies the majority-strength Condorcet criterion; a candidate with a relative majority over every other may not be elected.
+MMPO is a later-no-harm system and also satisfies sincere favorite criterion.

-Markus Schulze modified minimax to satisfy several of the criteria above.
-Compared to Smith/Minimax, Nicolaus Tideman's ranked pairs method additionally satisfies clone independence and local independence of irrelevant alternatives.
+Nicolaus Tideman modified minimax to only drop edges that create Condorcet cycles, allowing his method to satisfy many of the above properties.
+Schulze's method similarly reduces to minimax when there are only three candidates.